Te Aho o te Kura Pounamu specialist and support staff

 You can also qualify for a bonus payment if you make an outstanding one-off contribution or are at the top of your salary range and perform exceptionally well, as set out in clause 4.5.

-If you achieve a qualification that's equivalent to level 6 or higher on the New Zealand Qualifications Authority (NZQA) framework and is relevant to your work, you'll get a pay increase as set out in clause 4.7.
+If you achieve a qualification that's equivalent to level 6 or higher on the New Zealand Qualifications and Credentials Framework and is relevant to your work, you will get a pay increase as set out in clause 4.7.

-You'll be paid extra if you carry out duties at a higher level for a time, as set out in clause 6.2.
+You will be paid extra if you carry out duties at a higher level for a time as set out in clause 6.2.

 Leave